Shengwei-Peng/UAV-GenerativeAI-Navigation-Images/README.md

 The script performs the following steps:
  - `router.py`: Selects the final images.

+## Acknowledgement
+We extend our gratitude to the developers of [pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and [PITI](https://github.com/PITI-Synthesis/PITI) for generously sharing their code, which has been invaluable to our work.
+Additionally, we would like to thank the developers of [guided-diffusion](https://github.com/openai/guided-diffusion) for providing the pretrained model.

+We also thank [AI CUP 2024](https://tbrain.trendmicro.com.tw/Competitions/Details/34) for organizing the competition and providing the datasets.

 ## Arguments
 The scripts `train.py` and `test.py` in the diffusion directory share various configurable arguments.
 Below are the explanations for some of the key arguments: